James Elston

 The benefits of converting to a combi boiler include:

-• Non-condensing back boilers only run at 70% efficiency, whereas condenser boilers can run at up to 90% efficiency
+• Annual savings due to increased energy efficiency.
+Non-condensing back boilers only run at 70% efficiency, whereas condenser boilers can run at up to 90% efficiency

-The expense of converting a back boiler to a combi boiler is considerably more than the initial costs.
-According to some manufacturers, the cost of replacing a back boiler with a combi boiler ranges from £2,500 to £4,500 and covers both the capping of the piping and back boiler removal.
+The cost of converting a back boiler to a combi boiler is considerably more than the initial costs.
+According to manufacturers, the cost of replacing a back boiler with a combi boiler ranges from £2,000 to £7,500 and covers both the capping of the piping and back boiler removal.

 Back Boiler Fireplace